For Club Administrators

 Orienteering clubs are the backbone of orienteering in Canada.
 Here's some helpful info for Canadian orienteering clubs.

 As per our insurance requirements, all participants in all orienteering events organized by Orienteering Canada affiliated clubs and associations are required to sign this waiver (for adults) and assumption of risk (for minors).
+They are combined on the same waiver.
 No changes to the content is permitted.
+This is an updated waiver for 2023.

 The competition page has info about different types of competitions in Canadian orienteering and including the event approval process for Canada Cup events and sanctioning requests for Championship events.
 It also includes the Course & Class Guidelines for Canada Cup and Championship events.